-Preparation of the Group's consolidated financial statements requires the use of estimates and judgements that are likely to affect the amounts of certain assets, liabilities, income and expenses appearing in these financial statements and their accompanying Notes.
-The Group's management constantly updates its estimates and assessments using past experience in addition to other relevant factors in relation to the economic environment.
+Preparation of the Group's consolidated financial statements requires Management to make estimates and judgements that are likely to affect the amounts of certain assets, liabilities, income and expenses appearing in these financial statements and their accompanying Notes.
+Eutelsat S.A. constantly updates its estimates and assessments using past experience in addition to other relevant factors in relation to the economic environment.
 The close down of the transactions underpinning these estimates and assumptions could result in significant adjustments to the amounts that are recognised in a subsequent financial period because of the uncertainty that surrounds them.